Eugenerio/URL-shorter/README.md

 ## Description

 URL Shortener is a web application that allows users to shorten long URLs into more compact and manageable links.
 It provides a clean and user-friendly interface for generating shortened URLs and redirecting users to the original long URLs.
+The application is built with Flask and uses SQLite as the database for storing URLs and their corresponding aliases.

 ## Features